okelomax/simple_shell/README.md

- simple shell project in the C
+ simple shell project in C
-This is a colloborative project done in pair of two enginneerings at Alx School.
+This is a colloborative project done in pair of two enginneering students at Alx School.

-Th Project depict use of various functions and system calls
+The Project depicts the use of various functions and system calls

 In this project we are tasked with creating our own simple UNIX command interpreter.
 The program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
 The only difference is when you print an error, the name of the program must be equivalent to your argv[0].